 Alexandria and Will’s caravan journey began like most other couples; looking for a home, but unable to find anything in their budget in New Zealand’s pressured real estate market.
 The one thing the duo was not willing to compromise on was the location – Queenstown had to be their home.

-“We actually wanted to buy the neighbouring plot, but that didn’t eventuate,” says Alexandria.
+“We actually wanted to buy the neighboring plot, but that didn’t eventuate,” says Alexandria.
 “And while the previous owners had no intentions of selling this piece of land, it took a lot of persuasion and persistence to finally convince them otherwise – must be a skill I acquired on the job.”

 The plot is beautifully located on the foothill of Cardrona, a ski resort in the winter and mountain biking park through summer.
 For the couple who love skiing and mountain biking, it couldn’t get better.